nextcloud/documentation/admin_manual/maintenance/restore.rst

 ==================
-Restoring ownCloud
+Restoring Nextcloud
 ==================

-To restore an ownCloud installation there are three main things you need to
+To restore an Nextcloud installation there are three main things you need to
 restore:

 #.
 The configuration directory